-From http://www.nhm.ac.uk/ – The Museum is a world-class visitor attraction and leading science research centre.
-We use our unique collections and unrivalled expertise to tackle the biggest challenges facing the world today.
-We care for more than 80 million specimens spanning billions of years and welcome more than five million visitors annually.
+FROM THE WEBSITE: The Natural History Museum is a world-class visitor attraction and leading science research centre.
+They use their unique collections and unrivaled expertise to tackle the biggest challenges facing the world today.
+The Natural History Museum cares for more than 80 million specimens spanning billions of years and welcome more than five million visitors annually.

-10/21/2014 – The Duchess Of Cambridge Attends The Wildlife Photographer of The Year Awards> – Catherine, Duchess of Cambridge presents the Young Wildlife Photographer of the Year award to Carlos Perez Naval at the Natural History Museum as she attends the Wildlife Photographer of The Year 2014 Awards Ceremony on October 21, 2014 in London, England.
+October 21, 2014 – The Duchess Of Cambridge Attends The Wildlife Photographer of The Year Awards> – Catherine, Duchess of Cambridge presents the Young Wildlife Photographer of the Year award to Carlos Perez Naval at the Natural History Museum as she attends the Wildlife Photographer of The Year 2014 Awards Ceremony on October 21, 2014 in London, England.